 This elective class is for 6th, 7th, and 8th grade students who want to improve their physical fitness, cardiovascular health, and athletic ability.
 As an activity based class, each student is required to participate each day.
 A variety of sports and games will be played allowing for growth and skill development in a number of different areas.
 We will work on building team skills in sports and games as well as individual athletic skills.

 HIGH SCHOOL ELECTIVES

 ADVANCED SPORTS CONDITIONING

-Course Length: 1 or 2 semesters Credits: 0.50 per semester Eligible Grade Levels: 9-12 workouts, the third class period each week will be a cardiovascular workout.
-This class is designed to build and improve athletic ability and improve physical conditioning.
+Course Length: 1 or 2 semesters Credits: 0.50 per semester Eligible Grade Levels: 9-12

 Prerequisites: Must play a BRPS sponsored sport